By Ed Staskus

 Bernie had plowed the field in the fall, straight furrows that stayed straight through November rainstorms and snow that swamped the island from mid-December to mid-April.
 It wasn’t usually that snowy, but it had been one of those winters.
 He stayed snug in his small house on the far side of Anglo Rustico, opposite the North Rustico Harbour.
 The house was more than a hundred years old, built with island cut lumber and island made shingles.
 Birch bark was the insulation between the outer wall and the shingles.
 It cut the wind on an island where it was always windy.
 He had an oil furnace and a fireplace in the living room and the house kept itself snug at room temperature without even trying.

 There was some ground mist.
 Crows he couldn’t see cawed from nearby trees.
 He could see a briefcase on the ground on the other side of his front wheels.
 It was open and was attached to something.
 He hopped off the tractor and walked around to it.
-The hard-sided briefcase was empty.
+The over-sized hard-sided briefcase was empty.
 The inside lining was torn.
 There was mud and dried red goo all over it.

 “Ce que ca?”
 Bernie whispered to himself.